linkerd/website/linkerd.io/content/blog/a-service-mesh-for-kubernetes-part-xi-egress.md

 By using Linkerd for egress, external services are able to share the same benefits that services running inside of Kubernetes get from the Linkerd service mesh.
 These include adaptive load balancing, circuit breaking, observability, dynamic routing, and TLS initiation.
 Most importantly, Linkerd gives you a uniform, consistent model of request handling and naming that’s independent of whether those requests are destined for internal services, or for external, third-party APIs.

-If you have any questions about using Linkerd for egress, please come ask on [Discourse](https://discourse.linkerd.io/) or [Slack](https://slack.linkerd.io/)!
+If you have any questions about using Linkerd for egress, please come ask on the [Linkerd Support Forum](https://linkerd.buoyant.io/) or [Slack](https://slack.linkerd.io/)!

 [part-i]: {{< ref "a-service-mesh-for-kubernetes-part-i-top-line-service-metrics" >}} [part-ii]: {{< ref "a-service-mesh-for-kubernetes-part-ii-pods-are-great-until-theyre-not" >}} [part-iii]: {{< ref "a-service-mesh-for-kubernetes-part-iii-encrypting-all-the-things" >}} [part-iv]: {{< ref "a-service-mesh-for-kubernetes-part-iv-continuous-deployment-via-traffic-shifting" >}} [part-v]: {{< ref "a-service-mesh-for-kubernetes-part-v-dogfood-environments-ingress-and-edge-routing" >}} [part-vi]: {{< ref "a-service-mesh-for-kubernetes-part-vi-staging-microservices-without-the-tears" >}} [part-vii]: {{< ref "a-service-mesh-for-kubernetes-part-vii-distributed-tracing-made-easy" >}} [part-viii]: {{< ref "a-service-mesh-for-kubernetes-part-viii-linkerd-as-an-ingress-controller" >}} [part-ix]: {{< ref "a-service-mesh-for-kubernetes-part-ix-grpc-for-fun-and-profit" >}} [part-x]: {{< ref "a-service-mesh-for-kubernetes-part-x-the-service-mesh-api" >}} [part-xi]: {{< ref "a-service-mesh-for-kubernetes-part-xi-egress" >}}